28 Incredible Borneo Animals and best places to see Borneo wildlife

 Malayan sun bear

 Malayan sun bear is the smallest and the most arboreal of all bears.
-Perhaps the most distinguishing feature of the sun bear is it exceptionally long tongue that the bear uses to extract honey and insects.
+Perhaps the most distinguishing feature of the sun bear is its exceptionally long tongue that the bear uses to extract honey and insects.

-To see the sun bear in Borneo you will need a lot of time, dedication and most importantly luck.
+To see the sun bear in Borneo, you will need a lot of time, dedication and, most importantly, luck.
 They are occasionally spotted in Deramakot Forest Reserve.

 Maroon langur